WEEKLY SAFETY TIPS

 To learn more about heart rhythms and AEDs, visit The National Institute of Health.

 EMERGENCY NOTIFICATION SYSTEMS IN YOUR AREA

 In addition to PVCC’s e2Campus Emergency Notification System, you may want to consider signing up for an emergency alert system for the locality in which you reside.
-All localities served by PVCC have an emergency notification system for their residents.
+Most localities served by PVCC have an emergency notification system for their residents.